 The last four bits (3:0) in the status byte contains FIFO_BYTES_AVAILABLE.
-For read operations (the R/W bit in the header byte is set to 1), the FIFO BYTES AVAILABLE field contains the number of bytes available for reading from the RX FIFO.
-For write operations (the R/W bit in the header byte is set to 0), the FIFO_BYTES_AVAILABLE field contains the number of bytes that can be the TX FIFO.
-When written to FIFO BYTES AVAILABLE=15, 15 or more bytes are available/free.
+For read operations (the R/W bit in the header byte is set to 1), the FIFO_BYTES_AVAILABLE field contains the number of bytes available for reading from the RX FIFO.
+For write operations (the R/W bit in the header byte is set to 0), the FIFO_BYTES_AVAILABLE field contains the number of bytes that can be written to the TX FIFO.
+When FIFO_BYTES_AVAILABLE=15, 15 or more bytes are available/free.